ShabbyGayBar/modern-um-thesis/template/main.typ

 #subpar.grid(
   [#figure(
     subfig("A"),
-    caption: "Caption for figure A",
+    caption: [Caption for figure A],
   ) <multiple-figures-subfig-numbering-a>],
   [#figure(
     subfig("B"),
-    caption: "Caption for figure B",
+    caption: [Caption for figure B],
   ) <multiple-figures-subfig-numbering-b>],

   columns: (1fr, 1fr),
-  caption: "Caption for subfigures A and B",
+  caption: [Caption for subfigures A and B],
 ) <multiple-figures-subfig-numbering>

 == Tables <tables>